Outdoor Research Helium - Women's Review

 Water Resistance

-The water resistance of this featherweight fabric is stellar for its weight.
-The sealed zippers also performed very well in our standing water test, keeping water from penetrating through the front zipper as well as through the chest pocket zipper.
+This featherweight fabric's water resistance is above average for its weight.
+The sealed zippers performed very well in our standing water test, keeping water from penetrating through the front zipper.
+However, we noticed that the fabric itself began to absorb water fairly quickly, darkening in color as it did so.

 Breathability